 Disconnect the Skimmer and remove it and all hoses from inside the pool.
 The Skimmer Wall Fitting will need to be plugged from inside the pool, and the Slice/Ball Valve should be opened to allow it to drain.
 (The valve can be removed, but must be free of water for the winter.)
 Any plumbing or valves that have been removed should be left open to allow for air circulation and evaporation so you don’t have any water left that could potentially cause damage to your devices.

 If you have a cartridge filter removed and clean the cartridges.
 If you are using a sand pool filter you should run a backwash to clean out the filter sand and if necessary do a complete rinse of the sand.

 All Hoses which connect the pump and filter to the pool should be removed at this time.
-Properly store the Pump, Filter and Hoses for use next season.
+Properly store the Pump, Filter, Skimmer Basket, and Hoses for use next season.
 All accessories including anything that is attached to your pool that can potentially be damaged by extreme weather should be removed.
 Items that should be stored inside include pool accessories, ladders, toys, etc. It’s also a good idea to give everything a good clean before storing it to prevent staining.

 Splash Covers are made especially for their pools and come complete with bungee cords for fastening.
 Winter covers are a great way to ensure that your pool stays protected when not being used for long periods of time.